 As a business owner, you should control every device that connects to your company network, cloud accounts or data.

-In today's workplace, employee's often use their personal devices for work, and this causes IT security issues.
+Research shows 97% of organizations have had mobile security attacks.
+In today's workplace, employee's often use their personal devices for work, and this causes IT security issues, but you can reduce your risk.

 Mobile Device Management (MDM) allows you to control access to company data on employee's laptops and phones.
 Every business - big or small - needs mobile device management and Identity Access Management.